activitystream/slate/source/includes/as/enrichment/_enrichment.md

 **[involves](/as-api.html#event-relations)** | | list of entities involved in the event and what role the played
  | INVOLVES | Entity that the forecast involves
 [aspects](/as-api.html#aspects) | | The standard event aspects used for this event message
- | [localweatheraspect](/as-api.html#dimensions-metricsfacts) | Additional information added for analytics processing
+ | [localweather](/as-api.html#dimensions-metricsfacts) | Additional information added for analytics processing
-properties | Map | Any other custom  properties to store with the ticket
+properties | Map | Any other custom  properties to store